 - Introductory Notes are read before the show to provide the listener an overview of the context, style and design of the production and an introduction to the main characters and locations

 - Action Notes are a combination of prompts, reminders and fine-tuned phrases that concisely and vividly describe important physical action.
 All action description must be worded and timed to fit between lines of dialogue.

 VocalEye Describer training is offered when demand and resources permit (usually every other year).
 Please check our website and our newsletter for announcements on upcoming training and workshops.
-Check our Resources page for Describer training in the United States and England.

 “Verbal description” is a term often used to refer to accessible descriptions of visual art, artifacts and architecture.
+Sometimes called “visual description”.

 What’s the difference between Live Audio Description and Descriptive Video?